paps272003/february2018/day_nine/Day_eight_exercises.md

 Exercise 1:

-Convert the creditcard validator to the MVC format and add a menu.
-The menu should contain the following options.

-	1. Enter a creditcard (Take in a creditcard number)

-	2. Process a creditcard (Check the type and if it is valid)

-	3. Show Creditcard information

-	4. Exit

-Exercise 2:

 Create a shopping list program that uses the MVC.
 This program should track a user's shopping list.
 Theey should be able to add items to the list and check them off as they "shop".

 This program should have a menu that has the following options: